Unipotent Ideals and Harish-Chandra Bimodules: Birationally rigid and 2-leafless covers

 We will regard $S_4(p)$ as a partition (with no repeated parts).
 If $x \subset S_4(p)$ is a subpartition, define $p\# x$ as in Definition \ref{def:S2p}.
 For example, if $p=(6,2,1^2)$, then $S_4(p) = (1)$, and $p\#S_4(p)$ is obtained from $p$ by deleting columns numbered $5$ and $6$, i.e. $p\#S_4(p) = (4,2,1^2)$.

 \begin{prop} Let $G = \mathrm{SO}(n)$ and suppose $\mathbb{O}$ is a nilpotent $G$-orbit which admits a birationally rigid $\mathrm{Spin}(n)$-equivariant cover which is \emph{not} $G$-equivariant.
 Let $p$ be the partition corresponding to $\OO$.
 Then $p$ is of the form described in Proposition \ref{prop:nocodim2leavesspin}.
-If $\widetilde{\OO}$ denotes the universal $G$-equivariant cover of $\OO$, then
+Let $\widetilde{\OO}$ denote the universal $G$-equivariant cover of $\OO$, and let